xline-kv/Xline/README.md

 [openssf-badge]: https://bestpractices.coreinfrastructure.org/projects/7571/badge
 [openssf-url]: https://bestpractices.coreinfrastructure.org/projects/7571

-`Xline` is a geo-distributed KV store for metadata management.
-It provides the following features:
+Welcome to the Xline Project!

+`Xline` is meant to provide high-performance, strongly consistent metadata management for data centers in WAN.

+## Scope
+At a high level, we expect the scope of Xline to be restricted to the following functionalities:
-- Etcd compatible API.
+- Cloud-native, compatible with the Kubernetes ecosystem.
-- Geo-distributed friendly deployment.
+- Support geo-distributed friendly deployment.
-- Compatible with K8s.
+- Supports a rich set of key-value (KV) interfaces, fully compatible with etcd's API.
+- Ensures high performance and strong consistency in a wide-area network environment, using the CURP protocol as the underlying consensus protocol.

 ![cncf-logo](./img/cncf-logo.png)

 Xline is a sandbox project of the [Cloud Native Computing Foundation](https://cncf.io/) (CNCF).

+If you have any questions, suggestions, or would like to join the xline's discussions, please feel free to join our [Discord channel](discord-url).

 ## Motivation

-With the wide adoption of cloud computing, multi-cloud has become the mainstream IT architecture for enterprise customers.
-Multi-cloud (or similarly multi-datacenter), however, obstacles data access across different cloud (or data center) providers to some extent.
+With the widespread adoption of cloud computing, multi-cloud platforms (multiple public or hybrid clouds) have become the mainstream IT architecture for enterprise customers.
+However, multi-cloud platform architecture hinders data access between different clouds to some extent.

-Further, data isolation and data fragmentation resulting from cloud barriers have become impediments to business growth.
-The biggest challenge of multi-datacenter architecture is how to maintain **strong data consistency** and ensure **high performance** in the race condition of multi-datacenter scenario.
+In addition, data isolation and data fragmentation due to cloud barriers have become obstacles to business growth.
+The biggest challenge of multi-cloud architectures is how to maintain strong data consistency and ensure high performance in the competitive conditions of multi-data center scenarios.
+Traditional single data center solutions cannot meet the availability, performance, and consistency requirements of multi-data center scenarios.

-Traditional single datacenter solutions cannot meet the availability, performance, and consistency requirements of multi-data center scenarios.
-This project targets the multi-datacenter scenario, aiming to realize a high-performance multi-cloud metadata management solution, which is critical for businesses with geo-distributed and multi-active deployment requirements.
+This project aims to enable a high-performance multi-cloud metadata management solution for multi-cloud scenarios, which is critical for organizations with geo-distributed and multi-active deployment requirements.

 ## Innovation